souffle17/cas-from-scratch/README.md

 - q = square root
 - l = log
 - e = exponent
-- use '_' as the negative sign for equations
 - x and y are the variables

 ## Graphing